 - Encourage good cough etiquette and hand hygiene.
 Retrain staff and residents on hand-washing and cough etiquette.
 Ensure staff wash their hands before and after every interaction with each resident.
 Consider posting visual reminders of proper hand-washing and cough etiquette.
 Place alcohol-based sanitizer both inside and outside of patient rooms, and make sure tissues are available.

 - Separate ill residents to limit spread of disease.
-Separate residents with respiratory symptoms (see above) from other residents; however do not allow residents with symptoms to interact unless the cause of their illness is confirmed to be the same.
+Separate residents with respiratory symptoms from other residents; however, do not allow residents with symptoms to interact unless the cause of their illness is confirmed to be the same.

-- Increase cleaning.
-Increase the frequency of cleaning of shared surfaces with EPA-approved cleaning products.
+- Increase the frequency of cleaning, especially of shared surfaces, with EPA-registered hospital-grade disinfectants.
 Limit sharing of medical equipment.